Magnesium Recipes to Support Muscle Health and Energy

 Rich in magnesium (~147mg) and omega-3s (~1g from salmon) for muscle health and inflammation reduction [7].

-A green smoothie with kale and pumpkin seeds, in a glass, on a white background with a NutrientShield logo.
+A green smoothie with kale and pumpkin seeds, in a glass, on a white background.

 7. Kale Pumpkin Seed Smoothie